gnarpymybeloved/ThingAI-API-experimental/README.md

-# ThingAI-API-experimental
+# FOR DEVELOPER USE ONLY
-test run of the new ThingAI API
+Experimental run of the new ThingAI api, DO NOT USE